storopoli/storopoli.com/content/blog/2025-05-24-beauty-of-math-incompleteness/index.md

 diagonal n = flip (f n n)
 ```

-We construct our diagonal number by taking the n-th digit of the n-th number in the enumeration and flipping it.
+We construct our diagonal number by taking the $n$-th digit of the $n$-th number in the enumeration and flipping it.
 So `diagonal 0 = flip (f 0 0)`, `diagonal 1 = flip (f 1 1)`, etc.

 ### 5. The proof of difference